GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 far5 | FAR 6.302-5 - Authorized or required by statute
 far6 | FAR 6.302-6 - National security
 far7 | FAR 6.302-7 - Public interest
+far13	| FAR 13.5 - Simplified Procedures for One Source

 <p><small><a href="#">Back to top</a></small></p>